The Golden Flute

 “He’s down there fucking some bimbo,” she said without looking at me.

 My thoughts scattered.
 “Do you know that?”
 I said.
-But from the first I seriously wondered who his bimbo was.
+But from the start, I seriously wondered who his bimbo was.

 “I called the office, Carole.
 The plump receptionist with the frizzy hair?
 She’s gone too.
 ‘On vacation,’ they said.”